douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **XFCE**: XFCE is a lightweight and stable environment, ideal for older hardware or for users who prefer a fast, efficient system without sacrificing visual appeal.
 It strikes a balance between performance and visual aesthetics, providing a traditional desktop experience.

 4.  **Cinnamon**: Originating from Linux Mint, Cinnamon offers a more traditional layout reminiscent of Windows, with a menu, taskbar, and system tray.
-It\'s user-friendly, modern, and customizable, and it\'s a good choice for those transitioning from Windows to Linux.
+It's user-friendly, modern, and customizable, and it's a good choice for those transitioning from Windows to Linux.

 5.  **LXDE/LXQt**: Both are known for their minimal resource usage and are great for older, less powerful machines.
 LXDE is based on GTK, and LXQt is based on Qt.
 They are both known for being fast and energy-efficient, with a simple and classic interface.